marvin-uncode/CyberSecurityProject2_ids/Report.md

 When learning how to detect the metasploit Eternal Blue attack, we first ran an attack on our our network while monitoring and recording the traffic using Wireshark.
 On closer research of what the Eternal Blue exploit enacts, we monitored the traffic for repeated NT requests/ responses over the network.

 The large amount of requests sets up the SMB for a specific packet that will exploit system.
-The large NT Trans requests lead into Secondary Trans2 Requests that act as a launcher for the malware on the remote machine.
+The large NT Trans requests lead into Secondary Trans Requests that act as a launcher for the malware on the remote machine.
 This packet may show as a malformed packet.
 Successful or in-progress requests and responses for this type of attack will have the Multiplex ID's consisting 82, 81, 65, and 64 as well checking for nt_value for a successful connection.

 The following searches for these conditions: